JHU-PL-Lab/www-fpse/lecture/basic-ocaml.md

 ```
 - The `then` and `else` branches must return the same type, here they do not.
 - The `int` and `int option` types have no overlap of members!
 Generally true across OCaml.
-- `null` or similar value can sneak in to a type in other languages, but no such sneaking in OCaml.
+- `null` or similar value can sneak in to a type in other languages, but no such sneaking can happen in OCaml.
 - It can make a little more code sometimes but it is more exact/rigorous/debuggable
+- It also puts more information in the type itself -- a function returning `int option` means the caller needs to case on it.

 #### Using pattern matching to use `nice_div`

 Here is how we can in fact use `nice_div`: